 (Left: The older General Kilmaine.)

-Since his prison days Kilmaine’s health had vexed him.
-The hard campaign in Italy, had worn him down more, and now the anguish of the loss of his friend Wolfe Tone and coming so close to the vision of an Irish Republic only to see it slip away took a further toll on his weakened constitution.
-Early in 1799 he was named commander of the Army of Switerland, that was organizing for the conquest of that nation.
-But he became bed ridden and had to resign the command.
+Since his prison days, Kilmaine’s health had vexed him.
+The hard campaign in Italy had worn him down more, and now the anguish of the loss of his friend Wolfe Tone and coming so close to the vision of an Irish Republic only to see it slip away took a further toll on his weakened constitution.
+Early in 1799, he was named commander of the Army of Switzerland, which was organizing for the conquest of that nation.
+But he became bedridden and had to resign the command.

 (Right: General Kilmaine's name on the Arc de Triomphe in the column under the name of Napoleon Bonaparte - Photograph by Rama, Wikimedia Commons, Cc-by-sa-2.0-fr)

 Like so many of “The Wild Geese,” Charles Edward Kilmaine fought for the freedom of other nations in both America and in France.
 But he also had one bright shining moment when the prospect of fighting for the freedom of Ireland had driven him to work so tirelessly that he may have destroyed his health.
 And through it all, to the last, he had remained, “le Brave Kilmaine.”